semanticClimate/p/en/events/student_internship.md

 5. **Do I need laptop/desktop for this internship?**

-- Yes, As it is online program, so it does require laptop or desktop machine with good internet connection.
+- Yes, as it is online program, it does require laptop or desktop machine with good internet connection.

 6. **Is this a paid internship?**

-- No, this internship is for valuable learning experiences only.
+- No, this internship is for valuable learning experiences.

 7. **Is there any fee for doing this internship?**